MatthewBleUK/Simple-Books/README.md

 # ![alt text](https://github.com/MatthewBleUK/Simple-Books/blob/main/public/imgs/logo60x60.png)    Simple Books

-Simple books is an easy way to manage your finances from any web browser.
+Simple books is an easy way for small businesses to keep on top of your finances.

 ## Key features